newtelco/CompanyVacations/README.md

 1. Clone this repo
 2. Run `npm install`
+3. Setup DB `mysql -uUSER -p DB_NAME < createDB.sql`
-3. Create config.env `cp config.template.env config.env` and fill out
+4. Create config.env `cp config.template.env config.env` and fill out
-4. Run `npm start`
+5. Run `npm start`
-5. Visit `http://localhost:7555` or reverse proxy that port out
+6. Visit `http://localhost:7555` or reverse proxy that port out

 > If you would like for this to run in production, I suggest setting up [pm2](https://pm2.io/runtime/) to run / manage / monitor the process.